Greetings, Press Person!

 If you have any questions, or if you need something that isn’t here, please don’t hesitate to contact us; we’re friendly and we want to get you what you need.

-Email is the best way to reach us: email@example.com — using this email address ensures that we both receive your message.
+Email is the best way to reach us: email@example.com (you need the dash in the address) — using this email address ensures that we both receive your message.

 Matt and Jill

 Hot Breakfast One-Page Slick.pdf: This marketing slick includes our bio, a few photos, a list of venues at which we’ve performed, and contact information.

 Hot Breakfast!
 PK Fact Sheet.pdf This one-page “fact sheet” shows where we’ve played, our typical draw, the awards we’ve won, and our discography.
 It also includes our contact information.
 We use this sheet to show promoters that we can pull in a crowd.

 Hot Breakfast!
 Stage Setup.pdf: This one-page sheet describes our preferred stage setup and technical requirements.
 (Green M&Ms and pyrotechnics not necessary.)

 Hot Breakfast!
 “Hole In Your Pants” One of our signature dorky songs, recorded at our sold-out album release party in May 2013 at World Cafe Live at the Queen.
 We just uploaded this, hence the small number of views… don’t judge. 🙂 (Video opens in a new window.)